aditirajaraman/her-healing-initiative-api/readme.md

 PUT: Update a book by sending a PUT request to http://localhost:5500/api/books/:id
 DELETE: Delete a book by sending a DELETE request to http://localhost:5500/api/books/:id

+GET: Retrieve all books by sending a GET request to http://localhost:5500/api/countries

 # Build and Serve Your API
 npm run build
 npm run serve